brianglass/anastasis/files/tues1mc.md

 O

 The wealth you gave me I have squandered wickedly, committing monstrous deeds and now am naked, clothed in the works of dishonour.
-And so I cry to you, Â‘Make me radiant with robes, goading me to repentance by divine graceÂ’. ****
+And so I cry to you, ‘Make me radiant with robes, goading me to repentance by divine grace’. ****

 U